 - Practice prioritizing yourself.
 It’s important to cultivate a practice where you prioritize yourself.
 Do you say “no” to things that don’t fit into your positive narrative?
 Do you stand up for things that truly matter the most to you?
 Do you seek out those who “feed” you rather than drain you?
 The things you focus on — good or bad — will lead to the emotions you experience.
 Instead of focusing on what you are lacking, focus on the good you have in your life and set goals to pursue the other things you want.
 You create the momentum toward self-love — don’t let anyone or anything try to slow you down.

-“Imagine what your life looks like when you talk kindly to yourself, treat yourself well and love yourself,” Dr. Salvador says.
+“Imagine what your life looks like when you talk kindly to yourself, treat yourself well and love yourself,” Smith says.
 “Then, put those thoughts into practice to manifest that life.”